“Perpetrators are shameless. And they put their toxic shame onto their victims, which we then internalize and carry around with us.”

 “I’ve definitely gone back through my memories and now I’m reassessing things with the view of, ‘OK, that’s not acceptable behaviour, and why did I accept it at the time?'”
 [Harper’s Bazaar Feb 21, 2018.]

-Psychologist Mihaela Ivan Holtz works with creative people in TV/Film, performing and fine arts, and writes about the emotional and creative pleasures of their inner life – and its challenges.
+Psychotherapist Mihaela Ivan Holtz helps creative people in TV/Film, performing and fine arts, and writes about the emotional and creative pleasures of their inner life – and its challenges.

 In one of her articles on her site Creative Minds Psychotherapy, she addresses this topic.